Lulezer/Echlib-VisualStudio2022-Template/README.md

 - AI and Pathfinding
 - Cross-Platform Support (Future Consideration)

-- Plan On turning it into an Open source Game engine

-# STILL IN DEVELOPMENT NOT EVERYTHHING IS STILL BEING IMPLEMENTED NOT ALL FEUTURES MIGHT BE IMPLEMENTED#
+# STILL IN DEVELOPMENT NOT EVERYTHHING IS STILL BEING IMPLEMENTED NOT ALL FEUTURES MIGHT BE IMPLEMENTED
-# OTHER FEUTURES MIGHT ALSO BE IMPLEMENTEFD #
+# OTHER FEUTURES MIGHT ALSO BE IMPLEMENTEFD